daviddicken/Prework-CodeChallenges/README.md

 ### Instructions
 Create a Console application that requests 5 numbers between 1-10 from the user.
 Output the array to the console and ask the user to select a number.
-After the selection, output the ìscoreî of the number chosen.
+After the selection, output the ‚Äúscore‚Äù of the number chosen.
 Method needs to take in an int [] and a int if the users selected input.
 The score is whatever number the iser selected * the number of times it is in the array.